 How to improve your heart health this spring

-After a long and often sedentary winter where you’ve spent more time snuggled up on the couch than heading out and about, it’s time to get active and give your heart a healthy dose of TLC.
+After a long and often "lazy" winter where you’ve spent more time snuggled up on the couch on your Netflix binge than heading out and about, it’s time to get active and give your heart a healthy dose of TLC.

 Physical activity is one of the proven ways to reduce your risk of cardiovascular disease.
-According to the BetterHealth channel, it’s recommended that you do 30-45 minutes of moderate activity on most, if not all, days of the week.
+It’s recommended by health professionals that you do 30-45 minutes of moderate activity on most, if not all, days of the week.
 By doing so, you will reduce your risk of a heart attack, lower your blood pressure, and improve your long-term health.

 But if you lead a busy working life, it can be tricky to find the time to fit that 30-45 minutes into the schedule.
 This spring, we encourage you to try some of these tricks to ensure you start moving much more than you currently do.